dennisjzh/GwtMobile-Persistence/README.md

-gwt-persistence
+gwt-html5-persistence
 ===============

-An GWT wrapper of the Javascript object-relational mapper library [persistence.js](http://github.com/zefhemel/persistencejs).
+gwt-html5-persistence is an GWT wrapper of the Javascript object-relational mapper library [persistence.js](http://github.com/zefhemel/persistencejs).
 It provides client-side object persistence capability to GWT applications, a feature similar to what Hibernate provides for GWT applications on the server-side.

 Schema definition
 -----------------